"Nutrition is the only remedy that can bring full recovery and can be used with any treatment. Remember, food is our best medecine." -Bernard Jensen

 What if I told you that there are educated professionals who specialize in meal plans and dietary needs, would you believe me?

-These food specialists are called nutritionists and can be found all over Manchester!
+These food specialists are called nutritionists and can be found all over Manchester and across the country.

 Nutritionists are experts in food and nutrition.
 The advice they give positively affects the health of its clients.
 They help clients meet their dietary goals.